 The Denali Highway is a scenic, 135 mile/217 km route from Paxson to Cantwell.
 It begins at the Richardson Highway and ends at the Parks Highway, 27 miles south of Denali National Park entrance.
 Paxson Junction is at mile 177 of the Richardson Highway.
 Cantwell Junction, is at mile 210 of the Parks Highway.
 The Denali Highway is closed from October to mid-May.

-With the exception of the first 21 miles/34 km from Paxson and the first 2.6 miles/4 km from Cantwell, this highway is gravel and can be rough.
-It is not recommended for large RVs, however smaller RVs, campers, vans and other vehicles should be fine if driven carefully.
+The gravel section can be rough, and is not recommended for large RVs, however smaller RVs, campers, vans and other vehicles should be fine if driven carefully.

 The Denali Highway was the only road access to Denali National Park from 1957 to 1972, when the Parks Highway was completed.
 Visitors to Alaska who are in search of a vast untouched landscape will love the Denali Highway and its incredible wilderness scenery.